openvswitch/ovs/Documentation/topics/testing.rst

     checking whether actions Autovalidator is default implementation... yes

-Compile OVS in debug mode to have `ovs_assert` statements error out if there is a mis-match in the datapath classifier lookup or packet parser implementations.
+Compile OVS in debug mode to have `ovs_assert` statements error out if there is a mismatch in the datapath classifier lookup or packet parser implementations.

 Since the AVX512 implementation of the datapath interface is disabled by